-National Federation of University Co-operative Association (NFUCA), which is affiliated to JCCU, is the national association of university co-ops.
+National Federation of University Co-operative Associations (NFUCA), which is affiliated with JCCU, is a national association of university co-ops.

 School Teachers' Co-ops

-Institutional Co-ops serve employees at their work places through operating stores and canteens.
+Institutional co-ops serve employees at their workplaces through operating stores and cafeterias.

 Expanded Institutional Co-ops

-Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated to JCCU, is a national federation of the health and welfare co-operatives that engage in health and welfare businesses.
+Japanese Health and Welfare Co-operative Federation (HeW CO-OP JAPAN), which is affiliated with JCCU, is a national federation of health and welfare co-operatives that engage in health and welfare businesses.